Altona, Victoria: Other

 The Hobsons Bay Coastal Trail, a shared path for cyclists and pedestrians, follows the coast through Altona.
 It links up with a path around Cherry Lake.
 Most major roads have on-road cycleways.

 Industry

 Local industry includes petrochemical storage, manufacturing and distribution.
 The Altona Petrochemical Complex was established in the early 1960s, utilising feedstocks from the nearby Altona Refinery, and later the Bass Strait gas fields, to produce a wide range of products for the chemical and plastics industry.
 The complex grew to become the largest petrochemical installation in the southern hemisphere and included major global chemical companies such as Dow Chemicals, Union Carbide, Hoechst, BF Goodrich and BASF.
 This was a major environmental concern to residents in the 1970s and 1980s.
 Strict environmental controls and local projects involving industry, government and environmental groups have reduced these concerns, cleaning up coastal areas that were once neglected.

-The Toyota Australia Altona Plant is located in the neighbouring suburb of Altona North.
-The plant built Camrys and Aurions, 80% of which were for the world market.
-The plant was closed in 2017.